oliviawestmacottssw/SSW.Rules.Content/rules/dones---do-you-send-yourself-emails/rule.md

 1. Add bad example to Rules to Better UI - progress bar - https://rules.ssw.com.au/long-process-do-you-show-the-status-of-progress-bar-on-winforms-title

-Figure: Good Example - Send yourself an email, and make it clear to everyone else​​
+Figure: Good Example - Send yourself an email, and make it clear to everyone else
 ### Tip: Include an estimate and priority too

 When you write a "To Myself" email, it is even better when you include an estimate and the priority, so the expectations are set better.